farzher/fuzzysort/README.md

  - `fuzzysort.highlightMatches = true` Turn this off if you don't care about `highlighted`
  - `fuzzysort.highlightOpen = '<b>'`
  - `fuzzysort.highlightClose = '</b>'`
+ - `fuzzysort.limit = null` Don't return more results than this (improve performance by not highlighting everything)